alecsavvy/ddex-go/gen/README.md

 ## Generation

+Generated using:
+- `buf generate` with protoc-gen-go for Protocol Buffer support
-Generated using buf with protoc-gen-go and protoc-gen-gotag for XML tag injection.
+- `protoc-go-inject-tag` for XML tag injection into generated structs
+- Custom enum string generator for human-readable enum values

+Run `make generate-proto-go` or `make buf-generate` to regenerate.